levand/immuconf/README.md

-If `load` is passed *no* arguments, it will first attempt to read an `.immuconf.edn` file (relative to the project path), which should be an EDN file containing a sequence of config file paths..
+If `load` is passed *no* arguments, it will first attempt to read an `.immuconf.edn` file (relative to the project path), which should be an EDN file containing a sequence of config file paths.

 If there is no `.immuconf.edn` file, it will fall back to reading the value of the `IMMUCONF_CFG` system environment variable, which should